Need some Chinese learning activities for your kids ASAP? Here they are: 35+ EASIEST, low-prep activity ideas that you can do at home today!!!

 7. Swat-the-Chinese word

-Get some energy out by hitting some Chinese words with hands or a fly swatter!
+Get some energy out by smacking Chinese words with your hands or fly swatter!

 8. Jump on Chinese words